Skip to content

 Icon of a computer screen with a video call of four people

-blind veterans were welcomed into our charity
+blind veterans were referred to our rehabilitation services.

 Icon of a blind veteran walking with a cane